 Booking Details: Bookings close at 5pm (GMT+7) on the day before the date of your tour if made in person at our office or 24 hours in advance if booking online.
 A 30% non-refundable deposit is required to secure your booking.
 The balance should be paid at our Chiang Mai office by 8pm on the day before your tour.

-The owner of this project, Kriengkrai Dinu, previously worked at the Elephant Conservation Centre in Lampang where he received further educational qualifications for working with elephants.
-When he heard about the ‘Saddle Off’ model he seized the opportunity to bring his elephants home where they could be retired from elephant riding and be properly cared for by his family who has worked with elephants for three generations.
-The project opened in late August 2017, and is located in a century-old Karen settlement surrounded by jungle with a beautiful stream running through it.
-It is home to two male elephants who are brothers, Dodo & Khum Meun, who used to work in elephant riding.
-Recently, chain free shelters were built for the elephants to sleep more comfortably at night.
+The owner of this project, Kriengkrai Dinu, and his family have worked with and cared for elephants for over three generations.
+He previously spent time at the Elephant Conservation Centre in Lampang where he received further training in working with elephants.
+When he heard about the ‘Saddle Off’ model he seized the opportunity to bring his elephants home where they could be retired from elephant riding and be properly cared for in the hills near his Karen village.
+The project opened in late August 2017, and is located in a century-old Karen settlement surrounded by forest and rice paddies with a beautiful stream running through it.
+It is home to two male elephants who are brothers, Dodo and Khum Meun, who used to work in elephant riding.
+Recently, chain free shelters were built for the elephants so they can sleep more comfortably at night.
 The family wants to help preserve Karen culture and has created a small museum to give visitors a glimpse of the traditional Karen way of life.
 The project also supports local weavers who have their handmade textiles on display, which are available for purchase.